 The best toys for older babies

 Toys that encourage your baby to explore and gain mobility are ideal for this age.
-And yes, at this age, you can expect the toys to get noisier, but the sensory stimuli are very important at this age.
+And yes, you can expect the toys to get noisier at this age, but the sensory stimuli are critical.

 Some of the best toys for older babies include: